SPchalil/python-crash-course/README.md

-# python-crash-course - Module 8 Challenge
+# python-crash-course

-## This is a repo that contains three module challenges
+## This is a repo that contains three module challenges (Module 8 challenge)

 ### 1. Capstone Project 1
 ### 2. OOP- Inheritence